-So today I’ll share with you the answer to the burning question so many Windows users have:
+So, let’s discuss the error of my ways and I’ll share with you the answer to the burning question so many Windows users have – are Windows updates really necessary?

 What Do Windows Updates Do For Us?

 Updates do a variety of cool things.
-They exist with the intention of keeping users safe and happy!
+Ultimately, updates exist with the intention of keeping users safe and happy! (not that the intention always hits the mark…*cough*)

 Here is a list of roles that Windows updates play: